zeppeIins/zeppeIins/README.md

         <a data-target="animated-image.replacedLink" class="AnimatedImagePlayer-images" href="https://kingcrimson.crd.co/assets/images/gallery11/2fbbf459.jpg?v=d93b4021" target="_blank">

  <hr>
 <li> DNI if you Kin any of my High Kins.
 They are listed on my Rentry. </li>
 <li> Anyone under 18 DNI.
 I am an adult, I don't wish to speak to children. </li>
 <li> TT/TD, DID & Psychosis faking weirdos dni.
 I won't encourage any of that.  </li>
 <li> DNI if you PDA/LoveMail Joseph Joestar.
 I'm a bit of a gatekeeper :3 </li>
+<li> I am usually AFK/Off-Tab.
+Whispers are best to interact. </li>